ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

-MOSART divides each spatial unit such as a lat/lon grid or watershed into three categories of hydrologic units (as shown in :numref:`Figure MOSART conceptual diagram`): hillslopes that contribute both surface and subsurface runoff into tributaries, tributaries that discharge into a single main channel, and the main channel connects the local spatial unit with upstream/downstream units through the river network.
+MOSART divides each spatial unit such as a lat/lon grid or watershed into three categories of hydrologic units (as shown in :numref:`Figure MOSART conceptual diagram`): hillslopes that convert both surface and subsurface runoff into tributaries, tributaries that discharge into a single main channel, and the main channel that connects the local spatial unit with upstream/downstream units through the river network.
 MOSART assumes that all the tributaries within a spatial unit can be treated as a single hypothetical sub-network channel with a transport capacity equivalent to all the tributaries combined.
 Correspondingly, three